devopsdays/devopsdays-web/content/events/2017-oslo/sponsor.md

 <!--
 <h3 id="sponsorship">Gold sponsor pack</h3>
-DevOpsDays is gathering IT practitioners, managers, developers, and influencers from all over Scandinavia and as a Gold Sponsor you will have an opportunity to be right there with them.
+DevopsDays is gathering IT practitioners, managers, developers, and influencers from all over Scandinavia and as a Gold Sponsor you will have an opportunity to be right there with them.
 Gold Sponsorships include opportunities to connect with each one of these attendees as we strategically drive traffic to your sponsor booth.
 Gold sponsors enjoy pre-event promotion through our social media as well as our website.
 The package costs NOK 35.000, EUR 3.800, USD 4.300, which includes:
 <ul>
   <li>Logo on event website</li>
   <li>Logo on shared slide, displayed during breaks</li>